 The Water Quality, Supply, and Infrastructure Improvement Act of 2014 (Proposition 1) authorized \$7.545 billion in general obligation bonds to fund ecosystem and watershed protection and restoration; water supply infrastructure projects, including surface water and groundwater storage; and drinking water protection.
 Proposition 1 water supply infrastructure funding is administered by the California Water Commission (CWC) through the Water Storage Investment Program (WSIP).
-Through a rigorous selection process, the CWC determined the maximum amount the Project could receive if it completes the statutory requirements.
+Through a rigorous selection process, the CWC issued approximately \$816 million of Proposition 1 funds to the Project for its flood control, ecosystem improvement, and public recreation benefits.
 The CWC approved a request by the Authority to provide a portion of the Project's funding early to help complete environmental planning and permitting documents.
-Through remaining WSIP process steps, the Authority will submit the statutorily required information, which includes all completed environmental documentation, including this Final EIR/EIS, permits, agreements, and approvals for construction, and evidence of non-public benefit cost share before the CWC will schedule a Final Funding Hearing.
+Through remaining WSIP process steps, the CWC will determine whether all required feasibility studies, permits, and environmental documentation have been completed prior to determining the Project's final funding award.